kwkwan00/dark-factory/README.md

 **Semantic memory** (Pattern / Mistake / Solution / Strategy) answers *"what should I do?"* with generalised lessons.
 Feedback loop: eval pass → boost recalled memories; eval fail → demote.
 Relevance decays 5% each run.
 Cross-feature learnings are briefed to subsequent features **within the same run**.

 **Episodic memory** answers *"what happened last time I was in this exact situation?"* After every feature swarm completes, the orchestrator spins up a small LLM call to synthesise a 200-word narrative summary plus 3–8 key turning-point events, embeds the result with `text-embedding-3-large`, and writes it to both Neo4j (`Episode` node with `PRODUCED_IN` edge to its Run) and Qdrant (`dark_factory_episodes` collection).
 Planners call `recall_episodes` at the start of every feature to retrieve ranked past trajectories — if an earlier run succeeded with a specific approach, the current run biases toward it; if it failed a particular way, the current run avoids the same mode.
 Hybrid RRF merge between Neo4j keyword match and Qdrant vector match mirrors the existing `recall_memories` architecture.
-Episodes are surfaced in the Run Detail popup's Episodes tab alongside Metrics / Evaluations / Output.
+Episodes are surfaced in the Run Detail popup's Episodes tab alongside Metrics, Agent Log, Evaluations, and Output.

 Episodic memory costs ~1k LLM tokens per feature for the summarisation pass — toggle off via `enable_episodic_memory` if you're running single-shot features that never recur.